Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 When constructing the master we can start a TCP connection to each worker, who are all listening on the same port.
 The master is given the list of worker hostnames or IP addresses specifying the worker nodes to contact.
-To identify the connection that an event was received on mio allows you to specify a token of any type, we'll just use its index in the list of workers to identify each socket.
+To identify the connection that an event was received on mio allows you to specify a [Token](http://rustdoc.s3-website-us-east-1.amazonaws.com/mio/master/mio/struct.Token.html) with a `usize`, we'll just use the worker's index in the list of workers.

 {% highlight rust %}
 // Loop through the list of workers and connect to them.